At first glance, policies, standards, procedures and technical controls may appear more similar than they are....

 But these terms are not interchangeable -- each refers to separate and distinct aspects of IT operations.
 It is critical security practitioners understand their differences and how they are interrelated.

-Here, uncover the differences among a policy, standard, procedure and technical control, and how they may show up in the infosec space.
+Here, uncover the differences among a policy, standard, procedure and technical control, as well as how they may show up in the infosec space.
 While it may seem trivial to dwell on how to craft formal definitions for each term, it is in everyone's interest -- and in the interest of the organization's security -- to understand the language of IT operations.

 What is a policy?